Continuous-Time vs. Discrete-Time Vision-based SLAM: A Comparative Study

 PhD Student

-I am a PhD student in Robotics.
-My research interests include perception and state estimation for autonomous robots.
+I am a PhD student in Computer Vision and Robotics.
+My research focuses on perception for autonomous systems.